 BE IN THE KNOW WHEN DRIVING ON ICE AND SNOW

-CARSTAR Collision Centers Offer Tips for Safe Driving in the Winter Months
+CARSTAR Auto Body Repair Experts Offer Tips for Safe Driving in the Winter Months

-OVERLAND PARK, KS-- Cold weather can create some of the harshest driving conditions of the year.
+OVERLAND PARK, KS (January 20, 2012) -- Cold weather can create some of the harshest driving conditions of the year.
 And, months between October and February top the list for accidents, vehicle damage and injuries.

 When the temperature dips and the snow rises, it is important for drivers to increase their attention to safety on the road.
 With proper preparation, some preventative driving measures and an eye on the weather report, drivers can protect themselves and their vehicles during the winter months.

-The experts on winter driving accidents, CARSTAR Collision Centers, repairs thousands of vehicles each year damaged in snowy, icy accidents.
-Dan Bailey, president of CARSTAR Collision Centers, offers drivers some helpful tips to make winter driving safer.
+The experts on winter driving accidents, CARSTAR Auto Body Repair Experts, repairs thousands of vehicles each year damaged in snowy, icy accidents.
+Gary Boesel, owner of Alpine CARSTAR and Jordan Road CARSTAR in Colorado, and CARSTAR Advisory Board member, offers drivers some helpful tips to make winter driving safer.

 Check Your Visibility:

 - Add de-icer to your windshield wiper fluid

 - Make sure your windshield wipers are free of ice before heading out on the road – and consider updating with new flexible windshield wipers before the snow hits